3.1. What Is The New Rule Of Court Marriage In India?

 Eligibility Criteria For Court Marriage

-Whenever two people choose to marry and spend a lifetime together, they have to meet certain requirements.
-The requirements can be for both traditional marriages or court marriages for it to have validity in the eyes of the law.
+Whenever two people choose to marry and spend a lifetime together, they must meet certain legal requirements.
+These apply to both traditional and court marriages to ensure their validity under the law.
+For court marriages, the eligibility criteria are explicitly outlined under Section 4 of the Special Marriage Act, 1954.

 Let’s dive into the legal requirements for court marriage -